prividentity/PrivateIdentity-Oldd/Privacy-Policy.md

 By accessing our Services, you agree to be bound by this Privacy Policy.
 If you do not agree to the terms of this Privacy Policy, please do not use our Services.
 Each time you use our Service, the current version of the Privacy Policy will apply.
 Accordingly, whenever you use our Service, you should check the date of this Privacy Policy (which appears at the top) and review any changes since the last version.
 This Privacy Policy is applicable to all Service visitors, registered users, and all other users of our Service.

-Further, you acknowledge that this Privacy Policy is part of our Terms of Service which is available at **https://private.id/terms.html**​.
+Further, you acknowledge that this Privacy Policy is part of our Terms of Service which is available by clicking [here](https://github.com/openinfer/PrivateIdentity/wiki/Terms-of-Use)​.
 This Privacy Policy is incorporated by reference, and by accessing or using our Service, you agree to be bound by the Terms of Service.
 If you do not agree to our Terms of Service, do not access or use our Service.

 ### `B. Personal Data Collected by Private Identity`